asim-shrestha/webboy/README.md

 # Webboy
-A cycle in-accurate Gameboy Emulator written in Rust.
+A cycle inaccurate Gameboy Emulator written in Rust.

 ### Out of scope
 - Gameboy Link cable